Incredible innovations that are changing travel as we know it

 Lost_in_the_Midwest/Shutterstock

-Hilton's digital offering is top notch and its hi-tech amenities are centered around the Hilton Honors app.
-Using the app, guests can now not only check in online, but choose their very own hotel room, just like you would an airplane seat.
+Hilton's digital offerings are top notch, and its high-tech amenities are centred around the Hilton Honors app.
+Using the app, guests can not only check in online but choose their very own hotel room, just as you would an aeroplane seat.
 Once you've entered your arrival time, you can peruse a floor plan and select your chosen location.
 When your trip's up, you can check out digitally too.

 A hotel on the move